Associate in Applied Science

 The ADN Nursing program at Mott Community College graduates students twice a year – at the end of the December and the end of June.
 Program completion, or graduation rates, are assessed on the basis of completion within 150% of the length of the clinical sequence of the program.
 The clinical sequence consists of four full and two half semesters.
 The expected level of achievement is completion within 150% of program length, or less than 7.5 semesters, after admission to the clinical sequence of the program.

 |Academic Year||Cohort||Total # Graduates||# Grads in < 7.5 Semesters||% Total Grad in < 7.5 Semesters|

 Nursing Program Employment / Job Placement Data

 Employment/Job Placement Surveys are sent to Nursing Program graduates after program completion.
-Data gathered from graduates includes the rate of employment as a registered nurse.
-Graduates are specifically asked if they are employed as a registered nurse and in what type of setting.
+Data gathered from graduates includes the rate of employment as a registered nurse, working status (FT or PT), and work setting.
 The following represents employment rates for the past three years.

 |Academic Year||Cohort||% of Graduates Employed|